-The Rutgers Center for Risk and Responsibility at Rutgers Law School explores the ways in which society makes choices about risk, its proper allocation, and compensation for the harm caused when risks materialize.
+The Rutgers Center for Risk and Responsibility at Rutgers Law School explores the ways in which society makes choices about risk, its proper allocation, and compensation for the harm caused when risks materialize, with a special focus on insurance and insurance law.

 The recognition of risk and attempts to manage it are defining features of modern society, and the law responds in a number of ways.
 Tort law allocates the burden of harm that results from risk, compensates victims of risk-producing harm, and provides disincentives for risky behavior.
 Insurance law enables and constrains risk allocation by private parties.
 Administrative regulation attempts to directly control risk-creating activity.
 RCRR provides a forum for scholarly discourse on these topics.